medric49/CMC_MoCo/README.md

 We evaluate our encoder via a classification task on STL-10 test split by adding an MLP model at the top of our model.
 We also evaluate the final classification score at different layers of the backbone model.

+The encoder is adapted to be used with numerous colorspace having two or more views such as Lab, YDbDr, YPbPr.

 ## Installation